TedHusted/awake/awake.md/awake.md

 Jill smiled, tilting her head.
 “Not the most helpful practice for my research.”

-“What happens if you find a sapient SI?” asks Emma.
+“What happens if you find a sapient synthetic?” asks Emma.

 “Beyond reporting it up the chain, I honestly don’t know.
 Someone must have a plan — our plans have plans — but whatever it is, it’s above my pay grade.”